-During the colonial period farmers were exposed to a period of experiment and adjustment. tlers faced conditions of which they had had not previous experience they had to acquire their experience through bitter trials and disappointments.
-The summers were hotter and the winters far colder than anything with which they were familiar in Europe.
-The plant and Europe. animal life also differed from that of the old world.
-What crops grow and how to grow them was consequently an unsolved problem for the first European settlers except in so far as the practices the Indians gave them a
+During the colonial period farmers were exposed to a period of experiment and adjustment.
+The settlers faced conditions of which they had had not previous experience and they had to acquire their experience through bitter trials and disappointments.
+The summers were hotter and the winters far colder than anything with which they were familiar in The plant and Europe. animal life also differed from that of the old world.
+What crops grow and how to grow them was consequently an unsolved problem for the first European settlers except in so practices as the the Indians gave them a clue.

 Jamestown is in the same latitude as the northern coast of Africa.
-The first English explorers had visited the coast of virgin-ia in the summer when the heat was more intense than in England.
-A natural assumption was made that the new country would be adapted to a semitropical agriculture. fig and the olive were tried and there numerous experiments in There were silk culture. soon given up, however, in favor of stock-raising and the growing of corn and tobacco.
+The first English explorers had visited the coast of virginia in the summer when the heat was more intense than England.
+A natural assumption was made that new country would the adapted to a tropical agriculture. fig and the olive and there were tried numerous experiments in There were silk culture. soon given up, however, favor of stock-raising and the growing of corn and tobacco.